NatureLog - My Nature & Nature Travel Blog

 Other things to notice when planning your activity:

 Are there migrating birds, whales, seals, or other animals in your area this time of year?
 You will see different birds in your area, depending upon the season.
 Some are there only a short time, others year-round.
 Are any of the animals changing in some way this time of year?

 Now, some of you are bound to be thinking, “I want to go bigger”.
 Good for you!
 You’re definitely into planning and if you’re going to plan it by this Valentine’s Day, I would suggest you need to start working on it ASAP.
 Otherwise, certainly a “promise note” of surprise this Valentine’s Day for a future trip is just as exciting – and allows the two of you to plan it together.
 See part 3 of my Valentine’s blog for some "big" ideas based on my own personal experiences.

 Meanwhile, if you’re sticking closer to home, enjoy planning your day!
 Relax and unwind in nature together.
 And enjoy the inspiration from my own nature experiences featured in my Valentine’s cards, products, and photographs for this and many other occasions.

 Whatever you do, wherever you go, here’s wishing you and your special 'nature lover' someone a wonderful Valentine’s Day…

 I have come to this particular Reservoir many times in the past and am not always fortunate to see a Bald Eagle.
-I have, however, had them fly over me "randomly" as I travel the 3 hours from Dulles Airport in Northern Virginia to my family's home south of there.
+I have, however, had them fly over me "randomly" as I travel the 3 hours from Dulles Airport in Northern Virginia south to my family's home.
 Each time, I pause.
 Reflect.
 And each time it resonates, having meaning to what is happening in my life at that given time.

 Pamela, Eyes4Nature's proprietor, enjoying life out in the field among the animals and the peacefulness of nature.